routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 ### Stars

-This schema snippet would capture a 1 to 5 rating with a default value of 3.
+This pattern snippet would capture a 1 to 5 rating with a default value of 3.

 ```yaml
 type: object